AmolKavnekar/TechAssignment/README.md

 •	Name: Name is Mandatory Field.

 •	Address: Using OOB address1 field.
 Also Implment the Postcodes API integration to get the complete address based on the Postcode.
-You need to type the postcode and on chnage of the postal code fields javascript will trigger  get the address and populate the same in the respective fields.
+You need to type the postcode and on chnage of the postal code fields javascript will trigger  get the address and populate the same in the respective fields.- (accountLibrary.js)

 •	Account Type: I am using Category field as a Account type field.